vickyxiz/vickyxiz/README.md

 # 💫 About Me:
 Hi there!
-I'm Vignesh, Currently, I'm studying at SRM University, where I'm diving deep into CSE.
-Enthusiastic and driven B.Tech Computer Science Engineering student with akeeninterest in developing cutting-edge software solutions.Proven ability to work e ectively in team environments and manageprojects independently.
+I'm Vignesh, Currently, I'm studying at SRM University,B.Tech Computer Science Engineering student with akeeninterest in developing cutting-edge software solutions.Proven ability to work e ectively in team environments and manageprojects independently.
 Passionate about leveraging technology